 Create Spanish captions faster

-Build captions in minutes inside Adobe Premiere Pro, then polish styling and timing for your audience.
+Build captions in seconds inside Adobe Premiere Pro, then polish styling and timing for your audience.